 The prospect of living and working in New Zealand attracts thousands of people each year.
 The conditions are not bad.
 In international comparisons, the country continually ranks among those nations with the highest economic freedom and the lowest rates of corruption.
-Although kiwis, wool, and dairy products remain New Zealand’s most competitive exports, its economy also offers expats lots of employment opportunities in other sectors.
+Although dairy products, meat and fruit remain New Zealand’s most competitive exports, its economy also offers expats lots of employment opportunities in other sectors.

-98% of people New Zealand speak English, whether as their first or second language, and English is used as the main medium of communication.
+In New Zealand, 98% of the people speak English, whether as their first or second language, and English is used as the main medium of communication.
 Thus, it is almost self-evident that sufficient knowledge of English is indispensable for anyone who is considering working in New Zealand.

 Work Permits for New Zealand can be issued for a maximum of three years — and in order to apply, you already need a confirmed job offer and a signed employment contract.
 Even with a contract, there still is some paperwork ahead of you.

 First, you need to prove that you possess the qualifications necessary for a specific position.
-Foreign qualifications usually have to be evaluated by the New Zealand Qualifications Authority (NZQA) before an expat can begin to work in New Zealand.
+Foreign qualifications usually have to be evaluated by the New Zealand Qualifications Authority (NZQA) before an expat can begin working in New Zealand.

-Second, your employer must show that they have searched for a suitably qualified New Zealander before hiring a person from abroad.
+Second, your employer must show that they have searched for a suitably qualified New Zealander before hiring a person from abroad to start working in New Zealand.
 Third, authorities will administer a Labor Market Test before issuing a foreign employee with a work permit.
-The procedure may be accelerated if your professional skills are listed on the Essential Skills in Demand List or if you consider working at a local branch of your current company.
+The procedure may be accelerated if your professional skills are demanded or if you consider working at a local branch of your current company.

 Once you have secured your permit, you can move to your new home together with your dependent family members.
 While spouses of expats working in New Zealand have to apply for a separate work permit, they do not need a confirmed job offer prior to their arrival.
 For more information on visa requirements and work permits, visit our article on moving to New Zealand.